Together-Java/ModernJava/src/hash_maps/filing_cabinets.md

 The basic concept behind a Hash Map is the same concept as a filing cabinet.

 If you grew up in a doctor's office like I did this will make sense.
-If you didn't, Google what a filing cabinet looks like.
+If you didn't, look up what a filing cabinet looks like.

 Basically, if you have folders for a bunch of people you can separate them into different cabinets.